 Road reductions impose restrictions on vehicle load weight and size.
 This will usually include limitations on vehicle length, axle load and spread, and the total loaded mass of vehicles and vehicle combinations.
 On average, 50 – 90% reductions are imposed on carriers during spring thaw; the exact limits are determined based on highway class, annual frost, and road tolerance testing.
 Although primary highway networks are excluded from regulations, it is not uncommon for highways to be temporarily re-classified during this period and subjected to seasonal load limits.
-The following table shows a sampling of the extent of load regulations, by axle weight, in Québec and Ontario:

 Load Inspection and Penalties During Spring Thaw

 Under the Canadian safety and compliance policy, vehicles that exceed the load limits upon inspection will not be allowed to proceed until they meet the weight restrictions.
 This policy immediately prevents overloaded trucks from further damaging the road.
 Truck drivers must either spread the load more evenly between axles or unload any excess weight before proceeding to drive.
 It’s important to recognize that not only do overloaded trucks cause destruction on the roads, but excess weight can also affect the vehicle’s performance and on-road safety.